CNC Help Beginners Operation Modes

 First thing you think is where am I?
 Then the memories flood back of how you were dancing naked on the bar.

-A CNC machine is much the same (except they don’t get pissed).
+A CNC machine is much the same (except they don’t piss in a complete strangers cupboard).
 So you need to let the machine know where it is.

 We move the machine back to it’s zero position and on the way it triggers a dog which is like passing over a button.
 This tells the machine where it is.